 - $75 credit for qualifying dining, spa, and resort activities

-In addition to the Amex Platinum card and the Amex Business Platinum card, you can unlock the American Express Hotel Collection by holding these cards:
+In addition to the Amex Platinum card and the Amex Business Platinum card, you can unlock The Hotel Collection by holding the American Express® Gold Card, American Express® Business Gold Card, or Centurion® Card from American Express.

 Keep in mind that you must pay for your reservations with your American Express card, and the cardholder must be traveling on the booked itinerary to receive benefits.